SnapForks/SnapForks/README.md

 ![](https://snapforks.github.io/SnapKnifes/SnapForks%20Bad.jpg)

-A complete rewrite of SnapCups
+A complete rewrite of SnapCups.
 More simple to use!
 And the Code is less complex.

 ![Free](https://img.shields.io/badge/Free%3F-Yep!-green)

-**Please** open and issue or pull request!
+Open and issue or pull request!
 It would help SnapForks!

 [Credits](https://github.com/SnapForks/Credits#credits)